-Whilst the experience in your organisation might be different (maybe RHINO’s are shot on sight!) or maybe you can head them off by flagging up their impact on your plans, we agree with many of the points Garry makes about how to deal with a RHINO if you find one marching into your office.
+Whilst the experience in your organization might be different (maybe RHiNO’s are shot on sight!) or maybe you can head them off by flagging up their impact on your plans, we agree with many of the points Garry makes about how to deal with a RHiNO if you find one marching into your office.
 Over to Garry. . .

-As product managers, we’re all familiar with the HIPPO – Highest Paid Person’s Opinion.
+As product managers, we’re all familiar with the HiPPO – Highest Paid Person’s Opinion.
 This is where a senior exec (often the CEO) insists on a certain product or feature being put right to the top of the roadmap, just because he or she likes it.
-Regardless of whether evidence proves it’s the right thing to allocate precious resources to next, or even whether customers want it, once a HIPPO appears it can be difficult to stop.
+Regardless of whether the evidence proves it’s the right thing to allocate precious resources to next, or even whether customers want it, once a HiPPO appears it can be difficult to stop.

 How does this happen?

-But in B2B organisations these boundaries often don’t exist, or are conveniently ignored by sales teams.
-Sales people will do whatever it takes to win a customer deal, and if that means having to ‘bend’ whatever is on the current supported product list, or agree to provide something entirely new, then they will do so.
-In my experience this is especially prevalent in organisations more used to solutions-selling, i.e. building one-off solutions based on a single customer’s requirements, rather than selling scalable, repeatable products.
-Typically the CEO will have come from a sales background, so will be inclined to allow this practise to continue as long as the revenue comes in.
-And to a certain extent it’s OK, as long as the business accepts the downsides caused by a RHINO.
-I’ve worked in an organisation where the roadmap for its most important product was pretty much put on hold for over a year, as all engineering and development resource was diverted to work on a single RHINO.
+But in B2B organizations these boundaries often don’t exist or are conveniently ignored by sales teams.
+Salespeople will do whatever it takes to win a customer deal, and if that means having to ‘bend’ whatever is on the currently supported product list, or agree to provide something entirely new, then they will do so.
+In my experience this is especially prevalent in organizations more used to solutions-selling, i.e. building one-off solutions based on a single customer’s requirements, rather than selling scalable, repeatable products.
+Typically the CEO will have come from a sales background, so will be inclined to allow this practice to continue as long as the revenue comes in.
+And to a certain extent, it’s OK, as long as the business accepts the downsides caused by a RHiNO.
+I’ve worked in an organization where the roadmap for its most important product was pretty much put on hold for over a year, as all engineering and development resource was diverted to work on a single RHiNO.
 Sure, the business closed a big new deal with one of its biggest customers, but what was the opportunity cost of delaying several other new features that many other customers wanted to buy?
 It’s hard to quantify, but it’s real nonetheless.

-- Tame the RHINO: in many cases this might be your better option.
-How do you tame a RHINO?
+- Tame the RHiNO: in many cases, this might be your better option.
+How do you tame a RHiNO?
 Well, take a look at the detail of this specific customer’s requirements.
 Maybe it includes features you already had planned further down the line – perhaps you can bring forward something you had on the roadmap for later in the year.
-Or better still, are there specific requirements or features you’ve been struggling to prioritise, maybe because previously customer demand hadn’t been strong.
+Or better still, are there specific requirements or features you’ve been struggling to prioritize, maybe because previously customer demand hadn’t been strong.
 There’s nothing like a customer commitment with revenue on the table to gain business justification when you need it.
-But most importantly of all, when building something new in response to a RHINO, ALWAYS make sure to build in a scalable, repeatable fashion, so that you can re-use the capability for any other customer.
+But most importantly of all, when building something new in response to a RHiNO, ALWAYS make sure to build in a scalable, repeatable fashion, so that you can re-use the capability for any other customer.
 Never build one-off point solutions even though this might be the quickest way to deliver – if you have to take resources away from your product roadmap, at least make sure to get some new products or features that you can take to the rest of your customer base in return.
-And so the RHINO is tamed (at least till the next one arrives).
+And so the RHiNO is tamed (at least till the next one arrives).